ahomu/Loxe/README.md

 Functional Reactive Programming philosophy incorporating Flux implementation.

--
-- Mapping to props from observables. provide by Decorater
+- Mapping to props from observables. provide by Decorators

 ## Installation

 Recommend for use browserify, or other CommonJS/ES6 modules resolver.

 ### Use browserify

+To install the `loxe` by NPM.

 ```shell
 npm i --save loxe